Questions you may be consider before deciding to contact me

 How often do I attend?

 Normally every week or at least fortnightly to begin with.
 We will review the counselling sessions every 6 weeks to check in on how you are getting along.
-You can end your counselling sessions any time.
+You can end your counselling sessions any time, although a planned ending is recommended.

 Do I have to talk about the past?